-Prior to joining Mintz, Grady was a litigation associate at a New York-based international law firm, where he worked on a broad range of commercial disputes.
-Earlier, Grady served as a law clerk for the Honorable Gustavo A. Gelpí, who is now Chief Judge of the United States District Court for the District of Puerto Rico.
+Before joining Mintz, Grady was a litigation associate at a New York-based international law firm.
+Before that, Grady served as a law clerk for the Honorable Gustavo A. Gelpí, who is now Chief Judge of the United States District Court for the District of Puerto Rico.

 During law school, Grady served as a judicial intern for the Honorable Patti B. Saris, Chief Judge of the United States District Court for the District of Massachusetts.
 In law school, Grady was an executive editor of the Alaska Law Review and a student attorney in Duke Law’s Wrongful Convictions Clinic.
 He received the Duke Law Clinics Advocacy Award for his work on behalf of a client who was exonerated after being wrongfully incarcerated for 23 years.

 In college, Grady was a captain of the Oberlin College baseball team.